What Is a Man-in-the-Middle Attack and How Can You Stay Safe?

 Session hijacking

-This includes cookie theft or phishing scam emails.
-Whether you log into public Wi-Fi and the hacker is able to grab your cookie session data or you click a phishing link in an email, they now have access to whatever you do after they connect to you.
-It’s like leaving your front door open and now someone is walking through your house touching your things.
+Session hijacking includes cookie theft or phishing scam emails.
+Whether you log into public Wi-Fi and the hacker can grab your cookie session data or you click a phishing link in an email, they now have access to whatever you do after they connect to you.
+It’s like leaving your front door open and someone walking through your house touching your things.

 Cache poisoning

 Cache poisoning is another name for domain name system (DNS) spoofing.
-To navigate to a website, an internet user types a domain name (like typing in the address for https://allaboutcookies.org), which the DNS translates into a numeric language (the IP address) that can be understood by the computer.
+To navigate to a website, an internet user types a domain name (like typing in the address for https://allaboutcookies.org), which the DNS translates into a numeric language (the IP address) that the computer can understand.
 Cache poisoning happens when a hijacker intercepts this translation and redirects your request, usually to a phony site.

 Internet protocol (IP) spoofing